synkio-tech/.github/profile/README.md

 # Synkio‑Tech

-Open-source software and developer tooling from Synkio-Tech.
+Open-source software and developer tooling from Synkio.

 About
 SynkioTech builds products that cut through the noise and promotes transparency.